azoth-lang/azoth.language.design/equality.md

 Consider an inherently immutable list.
 Such a list ought to be `out T` (e.g. `IFixedList<out T>`).
 Indeed, doing so has been very helpful within the Azoth compiler.
-It also makes sense that if `T` is equatable then it should be possible to compare to such lists of `T` for equality.
+It also makes sense that if `T` is equatable then it should be possible to compare two such lists of `T` for equality.
 Unfortunately, C# does not support such conditional implementation of an interface.
 However, since it has "universal equality" we can just assume values can be compared for equality and get some flavor of equality.

 So, we would like to implement `IEquatable<IFixedList<T>>`.
 The first problem we run into is that this is not allowed because of variance.
 This makes sense since it effectively adds a method `bool